tmolbergen/Touch10/Automatic Shutdown/README.md

 **This script is to be used to scheduele automatic shutdown at a specific time**

-*The intention with this script is to 'forcefully' turn off the system due to it being projector based.*

 *Please note that this macro has not been fully tested and could prove to not function correctly...
 Use at own risk...*

 *This macro was not created by a developer, therefore the code looks like a spaghetti mess thrown together*

 - **Functionality**: The intention with this script is to 'forcefully' turn off the system due to it being projector based.
 The user at the time specificed will be asked if she/he wants to turn off the system or extend the usage of the system.
 If the system is in call the check will continue in a loop until the system is out of call.
 - **Requirements**:
     1. CE based endpoint